pavelbely/mongo-adding-optimal-index-sample/README.md

+The blog post on this project is avalable [here](https://medium.com/p/bdc68356e6c0)

 # Choosing optimal MongoDB index for a specific query

 As you may known having an appropriate index can significantly improve query performance.